SAP-samples/teched2023-IN260/exercises/ex4/README.md

 To fix this problem, we need to propagate the request context to the new thread.
 This can be done quite easily using the `ThreadContextExecutors` class of the SAP Cloud SDK.

-[ ] 🔨 **Replace `Executors.newCachedThreadPool()` with the `ThreadContextExecutors` class.**
+- [ ] 🔨 **Replace `Executors.newCachedThreadPool()` with the `ThreadContextExecutors` class.**

 Now, the `updateSFSF` method should run successfully again.

 > **Tip:** You can also easily adjust the `@Async` behaviour to use the `ThreadContextExecutors` class.
-This is documented [here](https://sap.github.io/cloud-sdk/docs/java/features/multi-tenancy/thread-context#spring-integration).
+This is documented [here](https://sap.github.io/cloud-sdk/docs/java/v5/features/multi-tenancy/thread-context#spring-integration).

 The `ThreadContextExecutors` is essentially the same as the `Executors` class.
 But in addition to just running the new thread it also propagates the relevant context objects to the new thread.
 Additionally, it takes care of cleaning up the context before the thread is eventually recycled for the next async operation.

 > **Tip:** You can also extend the `ThreadContextExecutors` class to register your own context objects that need to be propagated to new threads.
-This is documented [here](https://sap.github.io/cloud-sdk/docs/java/features/multi-tenancy/thread-context#passing-on-other-threadlocals).
+This is documented [here](https://sap.github.io/cloud-sdk/docs/java/v5/features/multi-tenancy/thread-context#passing-on-other-threadlocals).

 ## 4.4 Using Resilience Patterns with Async Operations

 For further convenience the `ResilienceDecorator` offers `queueSupplier`.
 This will use a default `ThreadContextExecutor` to run your operation asynchronously and also apply the configured resilience patterns at the same time.
-It returns a `CompletableFuture` which you can use e.g. to register a callback function.
+It returns a `CompletableFuture`, which you can use, for example, to register a callback function.

 You can configure the default `ExecutorService` the SAP Cloud SDK uses for the async execution.
 For example, to increase the default thread pool used to 50 use: